> Pressroom Main > Press Reports on EMF >

 Listen, I use a cell phone, and I'm not trying to scare the bejesus out

-I'm talking for any long period of time, and I carry that sucker
+when I'm talking for any long period of time, and I carry that sucker

 in my purse, not my pocket.
 (I know you guys don't have that luxury,

 but reconsider the briefcase, OK?)
-And if you're shopping for a new phone, you might
+And if you're shopping for a new

-trying to minimize their damages and maximize
+carriers who've been trying to minimize their damages and maximize

 Personal EMF & Stress Protection 24/7

-focus, energy, or well-being, simply return it for a full
+focus, energy, or well-being, simply return it for a full refund.

 Protection for the Entire Home

-the EMF effects from your home's electrical
+the EMF effects from your home's electrical grid?